Thomasedv/Grabber/README.md

 **USE THE 4.X.X static ffmpeg version!** Extract the 3 executables from the bin folder to the Grabber folder or PATH

+If you don't put anything in path, this is what your folder should have:
+- Grabber.exe
+- ffmpeg.exe
+- ffprobe.exe
+- ffplay.exe (is included in ffmpeg bin folder, but not really needed)
+- youtube-dl.exe

+Remember, if nothng happens when you try a download, to install "Microsoft Visual C++ 2010 Redistributable Package (x86)" from the microsoft link above!
 ______

 Requirements to use source code: